Authors may choose to submit the manuscript as a single word file to be used in the refereeing process.

 The title page should include: - The name(s) of the author(s) - A concise and informative title - The affiliation(s) and address(es) of the author(s) - The e-mail address, telephone and fax numbers of the corresponding author

 Title of up to 17 words should not contain the name of locations, countries or cities of the research as well as abbreviations.
+Avoid complicated and technical expressions and do not use vague expressions.
 The title should be oriented to Environmental issues while not being obscure or meaningless.

 An abstract of 150 to 250 words that sketches the purpose of the study; basic procedures; main findings its novelty; discussions and the principal conclusions, should not contain any undefined abbreviations or references.